MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_RS485_ESERA_OWD_MQTT.md

 `Devices/PLC/House/Out/RS485/FB_RS485_ESERA_1WIRE_GATEWAY_MQTT_HOME/OWD/1/TEMP`

-Naturally `/TEMP` will only be ommited by the OWD is the physical sensor exposes it.
+Naturally `/TEMP` will only be ommited by the OWD if the physical sensor exposes it.

 | output       | MQTT topc suffic | Unit         |
 |:-------------|:------------------|:------------------|